 If the link above doesn't open your e-mail program, just type in:

-NOTE: I am currently taking some time off to care for a family member.
+NOTE: I am currently taking some time off in the Seattle area, to spend with family.
 So I'm not available for any new weddings until after April 20, 2014.
-I will honor the bookings I've already taken for December/January, while I'm still on island, but other than those dates, I will be in Seattle for an extended stay.
-I DO have associates with a similar style to mine to refer you to for these dates!
-See my associate wedding officiants page.
+I DO have associates with a similar style to mine to refer you to for if you are interested in a date before April 20th.
+See my associate Kauai Wedding Officiants page.

 When contacting me about your Kauai wedding, please give me the approximate date you plan to be married, the location you've chosen if known, how many people you expect will attend, and a little bit about what type of ceremony you envision.
 If I'm available for your date and it seems we would be a good match, we will get down to business.